library(caribouMetrics)

 theme_set(theme_bw())

 caribouMetrics provides a simple Bayesian population model that integrates prior information from Johnson et al.’s (2020) national analysis of demographic-disturbance relationships with available local demographic data to project population growth.
 In addition, methods are provided for simulating local population dynamics and monitoring programs.
-These tools are also available through a shiny app described below.

 Using real observed data